zabor-piotr/git-sandbox/README.md

 Introduction
 ------------

-This is a sandbox for workshops introducing key Git concepts.
+This is a sandbox for workshops introducing key Git concepts and tools.

 How to install
 ==============